open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/instrumentation.md

 To start [tracing](/docs/concepts/signals/traces/) a [`TracerProvider`](/docs/concepts/signals/traces/#tracer-provider) is required for creating a [`Tracer`](/docs/concepts/signals/traces/#tracer).
-When the OpenTelemetry SDK Application (`opentelemetry`) boots it starts and configures a global `TracerProvider`.
+When the OpenTelemetry SDK Application (`opentelemetry`) boots, it starts and configures a global `TracerProvider`.
 A `Tracer` for each loaded OTP Application is created once the `TracerProvider` has started.